 The Clinical Experience Checklist is divided into two sections.
 The Concepts/Basic Skills section will require ongoing evaluation during the time spent in the section/department.
 Competency in this section will be determined at the end of the clinical experience when, in the professional opinion/judgement of the clinical instructor(s), the concepts and basic skills on the checklist have been completed at an 85% level or higher.
 An 85% competency level is defined as explaining each concept or performing each basic skill at an 85% level.
-This is not to be interpreted as competency being equated to complete any one concept/basic skill at the required level of 85% or higher will result in failure of this section of clinical experience and the student will be withdrawn from the program.
+This is not to be interpreted as competency being equated to completion of 85% of the concepts/basic skills listed in this section of the checklist.
+Failure to complete any one concept/basic skill at the required level of 85% or higher will result in failure of this section of clinical experience and the student will be withdrawn from the program.
 (Please note that in a few cases a 100% competency level is required, e.g. ABO typing.)